Loading...

 I could hear the seagulls calling, and I could touch, I could feel the smooth pebbles and the crunchy sand.

-Okay, now we've done our field work.
+Okay, now we've done our fieldwork.

-Let's see about how we would share our field work.
+Let's see about how we would share our fieldwork.

-We've collected all this interesting information, haven't we?
 But now what are we going to do with it?
-Let's find out.

-When we share our field work with others, we give them a sense of what a place is really like.
+When we share our fieldwork with others, we give them a sense of what a place is really like.

 What can we use to give a sense of a place we have investigated?
-Have a little think, and then we'll have a check back in a moment.

-We could use a labelled map, we could use a senses grid, and we could use photos, couldn't we?
-When we share our field work with others, we give them a sense of what a place is really like.
+When we share our fieldwork with others, we give them a sense of what a place is really like.

-What can we use to give a sense of a place we have investigated?
-Pause the video, have a little chat, and then come back and we'll have a look at some answers.
+Pause the video, have a little chat, and then come back, and we'll have a look at some answers.

-What did you come up with?
-We could use a labelled map, couldn't we, to help them learn the location of the places we visited, and where they are.
+We could use a labeled map, couldn't we, to help them learn the location of the places we visited and where they are?

-We could use a senses grid, couldn't we, to help give people a sense of what the place is like.
+We could use a senses grid, couldn't we, to help give people a sense of what the place is like?

 And we could use photos to help people see, sorry, lost my train of thought there, to help people see what features we identified and what it looked like.

 So, what can we use to give a sense of the place we have investigated?
-There's a hint there in the question.

-What can we use to give a sense of the place we have investigated?
-A, a labelled map, B, photographs and drawings, or C, a sense map?
-Pause the video, collect your answers, and then check back here.
+What can we use to give a sense of the place we have investigated, a, a labeled map, b, photographs and drawings, or c, a sense map?

 If you said a sense map, well done.

-So I want to know what we can use to show the location of the place we have investigated.
+So, I want to know what we can use to show the location of the place we have investigated.

 Pause the video, collect your answers, and then check back.

-How did you get on?
-To show the location, we could use a labelled map.
+To show the location, we could use a labeled map.

 Well done.

-So, for your final task today, you're going to display your field work and describe the place you investigated to give visitors a sense of the place.
+So, for your final task today, you're going to display your fieldwork and describe the place you investigated to give visitors a sense of the place.

-You could use labelled maps.
+You could use labeled maps.

-You could use drawings such as a field work sketch.
+You could use drawings, such as a fieldwork sketch.

-You could use a sound map, photographs and a senses grid.
+You could use a sound map, photographs, and a senses grid.

-Maybe there was a really interesting feature that you discovered and you investigated that a little bit more.
+Maybe there was a really interesting feature that you discovered, and you investigated that a little bit more.

-So you might want to show where that is on the map or on a photograph and then use your senses grid or your sound map to help describe it some more.
+So, you might want to show where that is on the map or on a photograph, and then use your senses grid or your sound map to help describe it some more.

-When you have finished your task, come back and we'll share them all together.
+When you have finished your task, come back, and we'll share them all together.

-How did you get on?
-This was my field work that I did at the beach.
+This was my fieldwork that I did at the beach.

-So I made sure I said where it was, Leysdown Beach on the Isle of Sheppey.
+So, I made sure I said where it was, Leysdown Beach on the Isle of Sheppey.

-I did my sound map, so you can see I could see the waves down to the south, the seagulls to the east, the ice cream van, yum, to the north, and a dog barking to the west.
+So you can see I could see the waves down to the south, the seagulls to the east, the ice cream van, yum, to the north, and a dog barking to the west.

-So what I could see, smell, hear, and touch at the beach.
+And then, I did my senses grid, so what I could see, smell, hear, and touch at the beach.

-I also did a labelled photograph.
+I also did a labeled photograph.

 My field sketch wasn't the best, so I decided to do a photograph.

-You could do a field sketch though if you wanted.
+You could do a field sketch, though, if you wanted.

-How did you get on with your field work?
-So, to summarise today, interesting and favourite human and physical features can be shared with trails, maps and guides for visitors.
+So, to summarize today, interesting and favorite human and physical features can be shared with trails, maps, and guides for visitors.

-Field work helps us collect information about a place using firsthand experience.
+Fieldwork helps us collect information about a place using firsthand experience.

 You can do things such as a senses grid, a sound map, use photographs, label them, and you could use your compass directions, and you can use your sketch, field sketches as well, can't you?
-Well done on all your fantastic hard work today.

-I really hope you enjoyed getting to think about some field work.
+I really hope you enjoyed getting to think about some fieldwork.

 Don't forget to do the exit quiz, and I will see you ready for your next lesson next time you're doing some geography.